Galaxy Quest: Plot

-Sarris returns and demands the "Omega 13" device.
+Sarris returns and demands the Omega 13 device.
 He attacks the Protector again, and the ship barely escapes through a magnetic minefield.
 However, the ship's power source, a beryllium sphere, is severely damaged.
 The humans travel to a nearby planet and take a replacement sphere from ferocious, childlike alien miners.
 Jason is temporarily left behind and fends off a rock creature until Fred beams him up.
-On their return to the Protector, the crew discovers that Sarris has seized the ship.
-After Jason confesses they are just actors, Sarris forces him to explain the truth to the disillusioned Thermian leader, Mathesar.
-Sarris activates the Protectors self-destruct mechanism and returns to his ship.
+Back on the Protector, the crew discovers that Sarris has seized the ship.
+After Jason confesses they are just actors, Sarris forces him to explain the truth to Mathesar.
+Sarris has the Protectors core hard-wired to overload and returns to his ship.

-Jason and Gwen manage to abort the self-destruct sequence by following instructions from Brandon, the leader of a group of Galaxy Quest superfans back on Earth.
+Jason and Gwen contact Brandon via the swapped communicator, and Brandon and his superfan friends guide them to abort the core implosion sequence.
+Brandon also explains that the Omega 13 is either a universe-destroying bomb or a "matter re-arranger" that sends the user 13 seconds back in time.
 Meanwhile, Alexander leads a Thermian revolt against Sarris' forces and takes back control of the Protector.
-With renewed confidence, the crew challenges Sarris and draws his ship into the magnetic minefield, destroying it.
-As they return to Earth, Sarris, who escaped his ship's destruction, ambushes them on the bridge and fatally wounds several crew members.
-Jason activates the "Omega 13", which sends everyone 13 seconds back in time and gives Jason and Mathesar a chance to stun and disarm Sarris before the attack.
+The crew challenges Sarris and draws his ship into the magnetic minefield, destroying it.
+As they return to Earth, Sarris, who narrowly escaped his ship's destruction, ambushes them on the bridge and fatally wounds several crew members.
+Jason activates the Omega 13, which sends everyone 13 seconds back in time, allowing Jason and Mathesar to thwart Sarris before he attacks.

 The Protectors bridge separates from the main vessel to return the humans to Earth, while the main vessel carries the Thermians into interstellar space.
-The Protector bridge crashes into a Galaxy Quest convention, and the dazed cast emerges to the applause of their fans.
+The Protector bridge crashes into the Galaxy Quest convention, and the dazed cast emerges to the cheers of their fans.
 Sarris awakens and levels his gun at the cast, but Jason shoots and destroys him.
-The crowd assumes it was all a display of special effects and cheers wildly, and Jason, with newfound humility, invites his co-stars to share the stage with him while the crew basks in their newfound glory.
+The crowd assumes it was all a display of special effects and cheers wildly.
+Jason, with newfound humility, invites his co-stars to share the stage with him and the crew basks in their newfound glory.